 K: and L: drives can be accessed from StaffHub using the My Files feature.
 Information on how to do this can be found here: Accessing Shared Drives

-You can use Microsoft Teams and further information about it can be found in the Training area within Teams.
+You should use Microsoft Teams and further information about it can be found in the Training area within Teams.

 Additional apps such as Sway (for creating interactive presentations), Forms (for polls, quizzes and surveys), and Stream (for sharing live and recorded videos) are also now available.

-The Government have now advised that non-essential travel within the UK should cease, therefore you should not travel within the UK
+The Government has now advised that non-essential travel within the UK should cease, therefore you should not travel within the UK

 The University has suspended all business travel.